 When I look up at the stars, I like to imagine the alien worlds that are in orbit around them.

 Through countless generations, like us, perhaps they have learned what the stars are and their potential for fuelling life.

 I imagine there’s a creature on one of these alien worlds, looking up at the stars above its head at the same time as I am.

 Artist’s impression of the night sky from an alien planet, by Gate to Nowhere

 I’d imagine that both of us look at the Milky Way galaxy stretching across the sky, and consider every star it contains as another possibility for a different version of a creature like ourselves.

 But we know that despite the enormous number of stars, they are just one small part of the universe.
 The entirety of the Milky Way, with its 300 billion stars, is just one galaxy in an ocean of others, whose every crashing wave is older than both our species.

-Beyond the galaxies are the superclusters of galaxies, that flow with the currents of an impossibly enormous cosmic web of over 100 billion galaxies.
+Beyond the galaxies are the superclusters of galaxies, and they flow with the currents of an impossibly enormous cosmic web of over 100 billion galaxies.